nmmichalak/R_programming_for_research/day2/visualize.md

 library(fivethirtyeight)
 ```

-# how do answer research questions with plots?
+# how do I answer research questions with plots?
 - **use ggplot2.**
 - **ggplot2 metaphor.** think of a ggplot2 plot like a "map of the world" that you build one layer at a time.
 - imagine a map of the world without land (i.e., water only).